Open Source Puppet, Puppet Enterprise and Puppet Apps

 Puppet Enterprise and Puppet Apps give you a whole set of additional out-of-the-box capabilities for tackling IT automation challenges that go beyond configuration management, all the while leveraging the Puppet approach that more than 20,000 organizations rely on.

 Puppet Apps are purpose-built applications that focus on solving IT automation challenges in new, innovative ways.
-While Puppet Apps work closely with the Puppet platform and other Puppet Apps, they will be released independently, allowing for frequent updates, and affording you the ability to adopt new functionality as needed.
-Puppet Apps will be available to Puppet Enterprise customers based on their existing license.
+While Puppet Apps work closely with the Puppet platform and other Puppet Apps, they are released independently, allowing for frequent updates, and affording you the ability to adopt new functionality as needed.
+Puppet Apps are available to Puppet Enterprise customers based on their existing license.

 Puppet Node Manager

 Puppet Node Manager is the first of these new Puppet Apps.
 Node Manager makes it much simpler to manage a large number of frequently-changing systems.
 This new approach allows you to manage infrastructure based on its job, rather than its name, providing you with the ability to adopt a modern, cattle-not-pets approach to managing dynamic infrastructure.